MariusZerni/project-2/README.md

 Finally our render method, firstly returned our SearchForm which checked query and onChange.

-Next we mapped through the results array and returned our Movie Card component.
+Next, we mapped through the results array and returned our Movie Card component.
 This displayed a card with the Movie Image, Rating and Release Date.

 if anything was typed in the searchForm, the filterMovies function was called.
 We mapped through the filteredMovies and returned the MovieCard of the filtered Movie.